sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 ![](./dashboard.png "Our custom dashboard for efficiently browsing through the data and downloading it.")
 ```

-I also designed [a dashboard on Google Data Studio](https://datastudio.google.com/open/1Dcx_Cq_rDgmD4cjQqumQZ2ilvl7bQDey), which is automatically synced with our Analytics data and shows the most important data about last month's activity on the platform.
+I also designed a simple [dashboard on Google Data Studio](https://datastudio.google.com/open/1Dcx_Cq_rDgmD4cjQqumQZ2ilvl7bQDey), which is automatically synced with our Google Analytics and shows the most important data about any given month activity on the platform.

 ```grid|1
 ![](./datastudio.png)